-HOUSE BILL 439
+HOUSE BILL 439 RATIFIED BILL

-Committee Substitute Favorable 4/2/01 Senate Judiciary I Committee Substitute Adopted 8/1/01

-Short Title: Civil Procedure Rule Changes.

-(Public)

-Chamaana Sponsors: Referred to: March 1, 2001 A BILL TO BE ENTITLED AN ACT TO AMEND THE RULES OF CIVIL PROCEDURE AS RECOMMENDED BY THE CIVIL LITIGATION STUDY COMMISSION.
-The General Assembly of North Carolina enacts: SUMMONS ALIVE FOR 60 DAYS (RULE 4(c)) SECTION 1.
+AN ACT TO AMEND THE RULES OF CIVIL PROCEDURE AS RECOMMENDED BY THE CIVIL LITIGATION STUDY COMMISSION.

+The General Assembly of North Carolina enacts:

+SUMMONS ALIVE FOR 60 DAYS (RULE 4(c))

+SECTION 1.
 G.S.
-1A-1, Rule 4(c) reads as rewritten: "(c) Summons - Return. - Personal service or substituted personal service of summons as prescribed by Rule 4(j)(1) a and b must be made within 3060 days after the date of the issuance of summons, except that in tax and assessment foreclosures under the date of the issuance of summons, except that in tax and assessment foreclosures under the date of the issuance of summons, except that in tax and assessment foreclosures under the date of the issuance of summons, except that in tax and assessment foreclosures under the date of the issuance of summons are the date of the issuance of summons as prescribed by Rule 4(j)(1) and b must be made within 3060 days after the date of the issuance of summons.
-G.S.
-47 108.25 or G.S.
-105 374 the time allowed for service is 60 days. summons When a summons has been served upon every party named in the summons, it shall be returned immediately to the clerk who issued it, with notation thereon of its service.
+1A-1, Rule 4(c) reads as rewritten:

+"(c) Summons - Return. - Personal service or substituted personal service of summons as prescribed by Rule 4(j)(1) a and b must be made within 3060 days after the date of the issuance of summons, except that in tax and assessment foreclosures under G.S.
+47-108.25 or G.S.
+105-374 the time allowed for service is 60 days. summons.
+When a summons has been served upon every party named in the summons, it shall be returned immediately to the clerk who issued it, with notation thereon of its service.

 Failure to make service within the time allowed or failure to return a summons to the clerk after it has been served on every party named in the summons shall not invalidate the summons.
-If the summons is not served within the time allowed upon every party named in the summons, it shall be returned immediately upon the expiration of sucl time by the officer to the clerk of the court who issued it with notation thereon of its nonservice and the reasons therefor as to every such party not served, but failure to comply with this requirement shall not invalidate the summons."
+If the summons is not served within the time allowed upon every party named in the summons, it shall be returned immediately upon the expiration of such time by the officer to the clerk of the court who issued it with notation thereon of its nonservice and the reasons therefor as to every such party not served, but failure to comply with this requirement shall not invalidate the summons."